DallanQ/lost_ruins_of_arnak/Manual.md

 ##### GUARDIAN'S OCARINA (Page 22)

-If both your archaeologists are on your board, you may still play this card to turn all your travel icons into (an icon featuring a single airplane) .
+If both your archaeologists are on your board, you may still play this card to turn all your travel icons into (An icon featuring a single airplane) .
 If a card has 2 travel icons, they are turned into (an icon featuring double airplane)

 ##### IDOL OF ARA-ANU INSCRIBED BLADE (Page 22)